vinayudyawer/ATT/README.md

 calculates standardised metrics of dispersal and activity space from passive telemetry to enable direct comparisons between animals tracked within the same study and between studies or locations.
-The functions uses individual detection data files alongside tag metadata and receiver station information to calculate a range of standardised movement and activity space metrics.
+The functions uses detection data alongside tag metadata and receiver station information to calculate a range of standardised movement and activity space metrics.
 This toolbox can be used to calculate and visualise standardised metrics of movement and activity space within and